ColeBennett/binance-auto-blacklist/README.md

 * enabled = true (enable/disable this tool while it's running)
 * market = BTC (the market your bot is currently in)
 * days = 14 (automatically disable coins that have only been listed for less than 14 days)
-* clear = true (if true, re-enable trading of a newly listed coin once it has been listed for at least the days defined above)
+* clear = true (if true, disable sell-only mode for a newly listed coin once it has been listed for at least the days defined above)
 * interval = 30 (interval in minutes to check for new Binance listings)

 ## Usage for PT